lsst-dm/dmtn-111/index.rst

 --------------------

 The OCS-Controlled Batch CSC will provide access to batch analysis services, typically running on the Commissioning Cluster, via SAL commands that can be executed via the Script Queue CSC.
+The batch jobs to be executed will consist of PipelineTasks or other processing scripts, parameterized by arguments (such as DataIds) in the SAL command, and generally using the Data Butler to retrieve datasets.
 This allows automated analysis of images in the OODS to be performed in conjunction with other CSC commands.
 Historical data from the DBB is also available, although through a separate Butler instance that is not integrated with the OODS instance.
+This could be used, for example, for comparison purposes.
 Results of the batch job are returned in the command completion acknowledgement message or as separate telemetry (potentially including EFD LFA files).

 The OCS-Controlled Batch CSC performs all translations to and from SAL messages; the batch service it uses therefore does not need to be on the SAL control network.

+Note that this component does not exist yet; it is anticipated to be ready by July 2020.

 .. _prompt-processing: